2021–22 Sheikh Russel KC season

-The 2021–22 Sheikh Russel KC season was the 14th competitive and 27th overall season in top-flight football since club established in 1995.
+The 2021–22 season was Sheikh Russel KC's 27th overall since its establishment in 1995 and their 15th season in the Bangladesh Premier League.
+In addition to the domestic league, Sheikh Russel participated in the season's edition of the Federation Cup and Independence Cup.
 The season covered the period from 1 October 2021 to 2 August 2022.

 Season overview

 June

 On 21 June 2021 Sheikh Russell KC football committee re-elected Sayem Sobhan Anvir as a club chairman.
 He indicated that the club will play for upcoming season for the trophy and they will buy some star foreign players.

 November

 On 27 November Sheikh Russel KC defeated Uttar Baridhara SC by 1–0 in their inaugural match of the season.
 Winning scorers of the match Mannaf Rabbi who found the net on 58 minutes and left the field ensured victory.

 December

 On 1 December Sheikh Russel KC played second game of their group against Bangladesh Air Force Football Team and they have defeated by 2–0 goals.
 Ailton Machado two goals secured their comfortable win.

 On 5 December Sheikh Russel KC have draw 1–1 goals versus Sheikh Jamal DC.
 On 26 minutes Sheikh Jamal DC defender Sahin Mia goal took lead but they couldn't hold it for long on 28 minutes Guinean forward Esmaël Gonçalves equalized scored.

 On 12 December Sheikh Russel KC defeated by 0–1 goals against Bangladesh Police FC.
 4 minutes of first half goal by Afghan forward Amredin Sharifi took lead Bangladesh Police FC.
 In the 41 minutes referee Md Mizanur Rahman showed red card to Monaem Khan Razu & they finished first with 10 mens squad.
 In the half on 59 minutes Hemanta Vincent Biswas charged red card and they ended full time 9 players team.
 Sheikh Russel KC eliminated from the competition.

 On 27 December Sheikh Russel KC won 3–0 goals against Uttar Baridhara Club by FIFA Walkover laws.
 The match scheduled to play following date but the opposition club withdrew their name from the tournament.
 The match commissioner declared Sheikh Russel KC winner of the match with full 3 point.

 On 29 December Sheikh Russel KC draw 2–2 goals against Dhaka Abahani.
 In the First half on 8 minutes goal by Dorielton took lead Dhaka Abahani but after 12 minutes Mannaf Rabbi level the score for Sheikh Russel KC.
 In the second half again Dhaka Abahani took lead on 61 minutes second goal of Dorielton.
 In the 84 minutes Ailton Machado goal level the score 2–2 and end the match with draw.
 But due to withdrawn Uttar Baridhara Club participation in the tournament both teams' points were equal and referee were used penalties shoot out to decided group champion which Sheikh Russel KC won 13–12.